EMBED is a format that guides us to reflect on and deepen our resonance with art. Inspired by the tea ceremony and art salons,

 HOSTING ART ENCOUNTERS

-CURATING, CREATING, AND HOSTING GENUINE ARTISTIC GATHERINGS, OCCASIONS, AND CEREMONIES WITH ART.
+CURATING, CREATING, AND HOSTING GENUINE ARTISTIC TRANSITION SPACES, GATHERINGS, AND CEREMONIES WITH ART.

 “Resonance requires a vibratory medium; resonant relationships are possible only in mutually accommodating resonant spaces”